 This is the most suitable process for the large-scale construction of ferrocement prefabricated units.

-If this process is utilized with a skilled gunner, can provide a compact and uniform surface.
+If this process is utilized with a skilled gunner, it can provide a compact and uniform surface.

 4. By Centrifuging: